imcalledaditi/Obscura/README.md

-Obscura a AI chat bot
+Obscura an AI chat bot